 Individual Savings Accounts (ISAs)

 An ISA is a tax–free investment vehicle.
-When you invest your savings, shares or life insurance, as well as all FSA authorised retail investment schemes and UK Real Estate Investment Trusts into an ISA account, your income and gains from the investments are free from income tax and capital gains tax.
+When you invest your savings, shares or life insurance, as well as all Financial Conduct Authority (FCA) authorised retail investment schemes and UK Real Estate Investment Trusts into an ISA account, your income and gains from the investments are free from income tax and capital gains tax.
 However, the value of your ISAs will be added to your estate for the purposes of calculating any liability to inheritance tax.